Dokkedal/dcm2reg/docs/source/index.rst

 modified by several other contributors, including Jintao Ren, Zixiang-Wei (Alan) and Jasper Nijkamp, the latter two of which also supervised the project as a whole.

+The overall goal of the project was to implement a pipeline to preprocess medical scan images of different types to enable supervised deep learning for segmentation on those images.
+This package comprises the resulting pipeline.

 The contributions of the data science students can be generally summarised as
 follows: